biw/myCUinfo-API/README.md

 ```

 #### CUSession.GPA()

-The method returns the current GPA of student
+The method returns the current GPA of the logged in student

 ```python
 gpa = loginUser.GPA()
 print "The current GPA is " + gpa
 ```

 ##### Example Output:

 ```python
 The current GPA is 3.991
 ```

 ## To Do

 - [x] Python 2.7+ & 3.x support
 - [ ] Create read-only of class listings
 - [ ] Make API do writes

 ## Contribution

 I welcome all kinds of contribution.

 If you have any problem using the myCUinfo-API, please file an issue in Issues.

-If you'd like to contribute on source, please upload a pull request in Pull Requests.
+If you'd like to contribute on the source, please upload a pull request in Pull Requests.

 ## License

 [MIT](LICENSE)